 Dr. Sanjay Lal is Lecturer of Philosophy Clayton State University.

 Dr. Lal earned his MA in Philosophy at GSU in 1999.
 He then entered the philosophy PhD program at the University of Tennessee.
 He has published several articles on the thought of Gandhi.

 Dr. Alcoff earned her BA in philosophy at Georgia State (with honors) in 1980.
 In 1983, she earned her MA in Philosophy at Georgia State.
-She then enter the philosophy PhD program at Brown University where she earned her PhD in 1987.
+She then entered the philosophy Ph.D. program at Brown University where she earned her Ph.D. in 1987.
 She has had faculty appointments at institutions such as Syracuse University, The State University of New York-Stony Brook, and Aarhus University (Denmark).
 She has authored or edited more than ten books including Visible Identities: Race, Gender and the Self (Oxford 2006).
 She has written more than 80 articles and book chapters.
-She is currently President of the American Philosophical Association.
+She is a former President of the American Philosophical Association.